Is Online Sports Betting Legal in Michigan?

-The landmark US Supreme Court decision in May of 2018 that repealed the decades-old ban on sports betting has enabled each state to create their own laws on the matter.
+The landmark US Supreme Court decision in May of 2018 that repealed the decades-old ban on sports betting has enabled each state to create its own laws on the matter.

 So far a handful of states have already joined Nevada in introducing legal sports betting and all signs point to Michigan moving steadily towards joining that group.

 Michigan has a strong gambling tradition and the introduction of legal sports betting would not be the alien concept it has been for some US states.
 By repealing the Professional and Amateur Sports Protection Act (PASPA) the Supreme Court has opened the door for Michigan to make a decision that makes sense for the state and lawmakers there have already indicated they are interested in the tax revenue opportunity.

 But it’s not going to happen overnight.
 Since the federal ban was removed by the US Supreme Court decision, Michigan has proceeded slowly.

 There has been legislation passed which makes the legalization of sports betting more likely.
 There have also been discussions about taxes and the inclusion of integrity fees to the sports leagues.
 Although an official sports betting bill has not yet been voted on, Michigan is showing very promising signs.

 On this page, you’ll find everything you need to know about sports betting in Michigan.